NairSiddharth/Bullpen/_posts/2025-11-26-Bargain Bin Hunting - How Houston Stays in Contention.md

 date: 2025-11-26
 category: baseball
 image: /assets/images/houston-astros-logo-png_seeklogo-224486.png
+excerpt: The Astros are at a crossroads.
+How do they stay in the hunt?
 ---

 > **AAV** — Average Annual Value, or total value for the contract divided by the years it runs for.